h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 The value of 16 (sizeof function) will be moved into the low part of the EDX register.

-Followed by an instruction to call the interrupt to execute the bind syscall.
+Followed by an instruction to call the interrupt to execute the bind syscall:

 ```nasm
     	mov ecx, esp	; move esp into ecx, store the const struct sockaddr *addr argument